CTPim/UFOs/README.md

 ### Overview of Project
-(all files all located in the Challenge Folder)
+(all required files all located in the Challenge Folder)

 The purpose of this project is to update the UFO Sightings website in order to provide a more in-depth analysis.
 The website will now allow users to filter for multiple criteria at the same time.
 Filters for city, state, country, and shape of UFO have been added.